 By using the confusion matrix, you can see the false positives and false negative of your model.

-You can click that particular number to see the corresponding samples in the Samples section:
+You can click these numbers to see the corresponding samples in the Samples section:

 Here you can fix the problem as we described in the previous sections when the solution is to tag or retag samples:

-You can see the keywords correlated to each category by selecting the corresponding category in the Tree section:
+You can see the keywords correlated to each tag by selecting the corresponding tag in the Stats tab:

 Tips on improving the Keywords:

-You can set special parameters in the classifier that affect its behavior and can improve considerably the prediction accuracy.
+You can set special parameters in the classifier that affect its behavior and can improve the prediction accuracy considerably.

 Tips on improving Parameters:

-Machine learning is a really powerful technology but in order to have an accurate model, you may need to iterate until you achieve the results you are looking for.
+Machine learning is a powerful technology but to have an accurate model, you may need to iterate until you achieve the results you are looking for.

 This process can be done with two options: